 Into the Woods

-AGAINST HIM: We've heard Depp sing before and it wasn't too extravagant.
-This musical seems to be about the ladies.
+AGAINST HIM: Rather unknown.
+This seems to be more about the ladies.

 OTHER TOP-TIER CONTENDERS